AlienScribe/LoreTerminal/README.md

 - **Phase2** – A modern Vite + Express setup with a GraphQL API, sample React front‑end code and Jest tests.

 For more details on running each phase, see the README inside the respective folder.

+## Recent additions

+- Local bookmarking and comment threads for lore sections
+- A simple Markdown converter tool accessible from the Tools menu
+- Basic Planet Explorer placeholder